robot-perception-group/moving_platform_control/README.md

 ##
 ##

 *Disclaimer:* Use at own risk.
-The author and contributors cannot be held responsible for any damage to hardware or persons.
+The author, contributors and associated affiliations cannot be held responsible for any damage to hardware or persons.